CenturyLinkCloud/GettingStarted/CloudApplicationManager/deleting-arm-templates-cloud-application-manager.md

 If you try to ssh to the instance, you will no longer be able to access it because it was instantly deleted.

 ![Cloud Application Manager Using ARM Templates 3](../images/cloud-application-manager-delete-arm-template-3.png)

+See this [video](../cloudapplicationmanager/using-arm-templates-cloud-application-manager.md)for information on setting up and using ARM templates.